7 Spectacular Regions in Turkey: Enjoy a world full of life and rich culture

 view of the black sea from our airbnb balcony on a cloudy day

-The Black Sea Region is obviously located along the Black Sea and is home to many small coastal villages.
+The Black Sea Region is located along the Black Sea and is home to many small coastal villages.
+I really enjoyed the road trip I took up here.

-Many find the Turkish accent quite different here and often hard to understand.
-It is for sure worth a visit though.
+Most find the Turkish accent here to be quite different and often hard to understand.
+Despite that, it is still worth a visit.

-Check out this helpful video to hear the different accents throughout Turkey.
+You can watch this helpful video below to hear the different accents throughout Turkey.

 Another interesting fact about this region is that it is the only region where most of its inhabitants live in rural settings rather than urban ones.

-It is bordered by 4 of the 6 regions of Turkey as well as Georgia.
+It is bordered by 4 of the other 6 regions and the country of Georgia.

 Climate & Terrain

-The Black Sea Region is often visited by many throughout Turkey during the summer months when trying to escape the intense heat and humidity that much of the country encounters.
+This region is often visited by many during the summer months when trying to escape the intense heat and humidity that much of the country encounters.

-Because this region has the Pontic Mountain Range, there is a higher elevation throughout this region.
+Because it has the Pontic Mountain Range, there is a higher elevation throughout this region and its coast is rocky and steep, which is vastly different from the rest of the country.

-The coastal road through this region is one of the most beautiful scenes while driving through Turkey.
-So if you rent a car, make sure to drive down the D010.
+The coastal road through this region is one of the most beautiful scenes I have seen while driving through Turkey.
+If you rent a car, make sure to drive down the D010.

 Regions in Turkey pin for pinterest with pamukkale, celcius library, cappadocia in the background